RakhithJK/OfficeDev-teams-toolkit-wiki/Send-notification-to-Teams.md

 1. Use an API Key.
 If you chose Azure Functions to host your notification bot, it already provides [function access keys](https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts?tabs=v4#function-access-keys), which may be helpful to you.

-2. Use an access token issued by [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/authentication/)
+2. Use an access token issued by [Microsoft Entra](https://docs.microsoft.com/en-us/azure/active-directory/authentication/)

 There would be more authentication / authorization solutions for an API.
 You can choose the one that satisfies your requirement best.